We are committed to training students who are interested in developing careers in psychological clinical science.

 Dr. Dimidjian is particularly interested in applicants with interests in the treatment and prevention of depression and perinatal mental health.

 Check out this website for more information on preparing for and applying to a PhD program in Clinical Psychology.

 If you are an undergraduate student interested in working with Dr. Dimidjian, you can participate as a part of our team through completing Independent Study (PSYC 4841) or working as a volunteer undergraduate Research Assistant (RA).
 Students with a demonstrated track record of volunteering in the CREST lab may also apply to work with Dr. Dimidjian as an honors student.

 Undergraduate RA responsibilities typically include working closely with the CREST clinical research team, assisting with participant recruitment, and study implementation.
 Undergraduate students must be willing to commit to working a minimum of two semesters.

-To be considered for an undergraduate RA position, please submit the application form (below) along with your (unofficial) transcript to firstname.lastname@example.org.
+To be considered for an undergraduate RA position, please fill out the application form found below.

 If you are not a CU student but would like to join the lab you may be able to join as a volunteer Research Assistant (RA).
 We currently do not have any paid RA positions available; however, we often have volunteer RA opportunities available for qualified applicants.
 Depending on experience, RA responsibilities typically include working closely with the CREST clinical research team, assisting with participant recruitment, and study implementation.

 Volunteers must be willing to commit to working a minimum of 1 year.
-To be considered for a volunteer RA position, please submit a resume and the volunteer application form (below), to email@example.com.
+To be considered for a volunteer RA position, please fill out the application form found below.